jonsherrard/express-api-template/readme.md

 ## Overview

-An express app utilising coffeescript, jade and stylus.
+An Express app template utilising Coffeescript, Jade and Stylus.

 ## Source

 Source files are arranged by API and Client.
-They are compiled with the accompanying cake file.
+They are compiled with the accompanying cakefile.
 (Run 'cake build' to compile)

 ## Routes